-Pass count The relevant Specify a pass count.
-The relevant event occurs when the event condition is met as many times as the spec- ified pass count.
+Pass count . , . a pass count.
+Evant event occurs when the event condition is met as many times as the specses count.
 Default 1 Modifying Directly enter from the keyboard.
 Available values 1 to 65535 in decimal number

 (3) Description area